COVID nurses: Our best 'never seems good enough' | DW | 23.03.2021

 The registrar uses the hospital intercom to ask the couple if they are ready to make their vows.
 They are.
 And there is not a dry eye, Pastor Saurbier tells DW.

-The same Pastor Saurbier who so recently accompanied Martin Faber's mother on her deathbed.
+It is the same Pastor Saurbier who so recently accompanied Martin Faber's mother on her deathbed.
 The pastor also reported on how, initially, Martin Faber's health had picked up.
 But then things again took a turn for the worse.
 The next time Andrea Krautkrämer was on the ward, he needed dialysis and had to be intubated.
-One week after the wedding said Pastor Saurbier, he was dead.
+One week after the wedding, said Pastor Saurbier, he was dead.

 The plan had been for Martin Faber's mother to be buried when her son came home from the hospital.
 The family has now asked the pastor to bury mother and son together.